getgauge/docs.gauge.org/configuration.rst

          └── java.properties

 .. attention::
-   You can either create a new ``.properties`` file or use an existing file to add your custom *key value* pairs.
+   You can either create a new ``.properties`` file or use an existing file to add your custom key value pairs.

 Create a new environment in a Gauge project
 -------------------------------------------

-For ease of testing, you can create an environment in addition to the ``default`` existing environment in your Gauge project .
+For ease of testing, you can create an environment in addition to the ``default`` existing environment in your Gauge project.
 You can create a new ``.properties`` file or add an existing property file to this new environment and customize the configuration properties as per your requirements.

 .. admonition:: Before you begin